 - Keyword Optimization: Incorporate relevant keywords throughout your résumé, but avoid keyword stuffing.
 Focus on using keywords naturally and contextually.

-- File Format: Save your résumé as a PDF file to preserve the formatting and ensure that it is displayed correctly on different systems.
+- File Format: Save your résumé as a PDF file to preserve the formatting and make sure it is displayed correctly on different systems.

 - ATS Testing: Some online tools allow you to test your résumé against common ATS algorithms to identify any potential issues.